Flipped Learning | Part 1: Running an English Language School in Asia, How to Go Sustainable?

 In this article, I would share my ideas about choosing the market segments that help you start and run a sustainable English language school.

 In general, the segments in English training are typically split into three categories: high, middle, and low.
-The high income segment (or premium market) is affluent and can afford top tier and luxury brands such as Nova in Japan or Wall Street in China.
+The high income segment (or premium market) is affluent and can afford top tier and luxury brands such as Nova in Japan, Wall Street in China, or ILA in Vietnam.

 In my experience, a successful English language school is the one who achieves high quality standards and qualified services or pioneers an academic or business model.
 Education is a service, so we need passionate innovators and thinkers to run a school and instant re-investment to upgrade service quality and input innovation in the products you are offering.
 Try your best not to fall into the segments that you find yourself facing a price war.